Embedded surfaces with infinite cyclic knot group: Knotted surfaces in simply-connected -manifolds.

 \section{Knotted surfaces in simply-connected~$4$-manifolds.}

 The goal of this section is to use Theorem~\ref{thm:MainTechnical} to prove Theorems~\ref{thm:WithBoundaryIntro} and~\ref{thm:Unknotting4ManifoldIntro} from the introduction.
-Recall from our conventions that~$X$ refers to a closed simply-connected~$4$-manifold, while~$N=X\setminus \mathring{D}^4$, and~$\Sigma$ always denotes a $\Z$-surface of genus $g$ either embedded in~$X$ or properly embedded in~$N$ (recall that a \emph{$\Z$-surface} refers to a surface whose knot group is~$\Z$.)
+Recall from our conventions that~$X$ refers to a closed, simply-connected, oriented~$4$-manifold, while~$N=X\setminus \mathring{D}^4$, and~$\Sigma$ always denotes a $\Z$-surface of genus $g$ either embedded in~$X$ or properly embedded in~$N$ (recall that a \emph{$\Z$-surface} refers to an oriented surface whose knot group is~$\Z$.)

 This section is organised as follows.
 In Subsection~\ref{sub:FactsZSurfaces}, we collect some initial facts concerning $\Z$-surfaces.
 Subsection~\ref{sub:IsometriesBlanchfield} then shows that any isometry of~$\Bl_{\Sigma_{g,1} \times S^1}$ can be realised by a homeomorphism of~$\Sigma_{g,1} \times S^1$ (allowing us to construct a compatible pair between $\Z$-surfaces exteriors~$N_{\Sigma_0}$ and~$N_{\Sigma_1}$).
 In Subsections~\ref{sub:SurfacesManifoldWithBoundary} and~\ref{subsection:surfaces-in-closed-4-manifolds}, we prove Theorems~\ref{thm:WithBoundaryIntro} and~\ref{thm:Unknotting4ManifoldIntro} from the introduction respectively.